-Whether you want to add warmth to a room or freshen it up, our experts offer solid advice on how to play to the strengths of yellow, turning it into a new neutral along the lines of colors that go with grey.
+Whether you want to add warmth to a room or freshen it up, our color theory experts offer solid advice on how to play to the strengths of yellow, turning it into a new neutral along the lines of colors that go with grey.

 Colors that go with yellow

 Leafy green and serene blue are complementary colors to yellow.
 Yellow sits at the edge of the warm section of the color wheel, and is certainly a comforting shade.
 But it’s closeness to cooler tones means it also has much more of an energising quality to it than its neighbouring colours of red and orange.

 ‘Yellow always creates a feeling of warmth and coziness, and it truly is a splash of sunshine in your home,’ says Ruth Mottershead, Creative Director at Little Greene.
 ‘However, it’s also gently invigorating, especially when paired with cool tones, making it perfect to use as part of your modern kitchen ideas, in hallways and dining rooms with a high level of activity, laughter and fun.’